dasigr/calmarshal/README.md

 This project is from this [YouTube video](https://www.youtube.com/watch?v=3CMgznBdl-M) by [Jan Marshal](https://www.youtube.com/@janmarshalcoding).

+Packages Used:

+NextAuth \
+Nylas \
+Postgres Database with Prisma ORM \
+Tailwind CSS and Shadcn UI

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started